Just Saying ...

 "C a r r y"

-June 2018: A collective of 10 women artists from the North West of Ireland (a cross-border initiative) came together to create an exhibition themed to the word “Carry”, which was to be shown in the Void Gallery in Derry.
+June 2018: A collective of 10 women artists from the North West of Ireland (a cross-border initiative) came together to create an exhibition themed to the word “Carry”, shown in the Void Gallery, Derry.

 1 A person who is blamed for the wrongdoings, mistakes, or faults of others, especially for reasons of expediency.